imgly/pesdk-cordova-demo/README.md

 # PhotoEditor SDK Cordova Plugin Demo
 This project shows how to easily integrate the [PhotoEditorSDK](https://www.photoeditorsdk.com?utm_source=Github&utm_medium=PESDK&utm_term=Cordova-Demo) into a Cordova application.

 **THIS IS A DEMO**.
 This repository is not meant as a fully fledged Cordova plugin, but as a base for further development instead.
 You can copy the repository into your own apps folder and use the `cordova plugin add /path/to/plugin --link` command to add this plugin.
 You will most likely need to adjust the codebase to fit your requirements and to customize the PhotoEditor SDK.
 For customizations, take a look at the [PESDKPlugin.m](src/ios/PESDKPlugin.m) and [PESDKPlugin.java](src/android/PESDKPlugin.java) files.
 There you can alter the configurations to change colors, behaviour etc. and handle callbacks that are sent by our SDK.

+## Example app
+The example app demonstrates how to open the PESDKs camera and pass any taken or selected images to the editor.
+When an edited image is saved, its filepath is sent back to Cordova and displayed using a JavaScript alert.
+An app could then display this image in Cordova or send it to a backend.

 ## Note
 The PhotoEditorSDK is a product of 9Elements GmbH.